ICP license & PSB Filing: Questions & Answers

 To apply for an ICP license I need a domain certificate.
 How do I get one of these?

 The domain certificate can be issued by the domain registrar with whom you have registered the domain.
 It is important that you have registered the domain with a Chinese registrar, otherwise the domain is not eligible to apply for an ICP license, and the license cannot be issued.
-All of our WEBER.cloud China hosting solutions already include the registration/transfer of a .cn- or .com domain for your Chinese website via our Chinese registrar partner.
+All of our weber.cloud China hosting solutions already include the registration/transfer of a .com.cn-, .cn-, .com- or .asia-domain for your Chinese website via our Chinese registrar partner.

 I am supposed to complete an SMS verification as part of the ICP application.
 How can I complete this successfully?